 Fellowships grants timeline

-Request for applications for fellowships are released in January of the odd numbered years (2015, 2017, etc.) with an April deadline.
+Request for applications for fellowships are released in November with a January deadline.
 Recipients are notified in May, and the grant cycle begins on July 1 of the same year.
-Each recipient receives $50,000 a year for two years.
+Each recipient receives $60,000 a year for two years.

 Fellowship grants eligibility